The Juvenile Court Process in Florida: What You Need to Know

 Intake Assessment

-In a juvenile case, the child will be assigned to a probation officer soon after arrest.
-A Juvenile Probation Officer (JPO) will contact the child and family to schedule an interview to gather information about the child, the family, the offense, etc. This interview is called an Intake Assessment.
+In a juvenile case, the child will be assigned to a Juvenile Probation Officer (JPO) soon after arrest.
+The JPO will contact the child and family to schedule an interview to gather information about the child, the family, and the alleged offense.
+This interview is called an Intake Assessment.

 • The nature of the offense